-For content creators, this should actually be seen as a blessing rather than a curse.
-It removes the barriers of keyword research and the artificial constraints that come with it and allows the writer to focus on the actual content.
+Content creators should see this as a blessing rather than a curse.
+It removes the barriers of keyword research and the artificial constraints that come with it.
+It allows the writer to focus on the actual content.

 A few tips to keep in mind to improve your ranking: